 Modern Monetary Theory 101

 Modern Monetary Theory takes the concept of fiat money to a logical extreme, describing currency as a public monopoly which the government is a price setter of and claiming that anything less than full unemployment is evidence that it is over-restricting the supply and needs to print more.
+When governments employ fiat currency, they have more flexibility in managing their own currency.
+Similarly, cryptocurrency offers a versatile means of transferring funds.
+Thus, people are more interested in conducting cryptocurrency trading through trading bots like Crypto Superstar.
+You can check the crypto superstar app opinion to know people thought about automatic crypto trading.
 Most leading economists reject the claims of MMT, including New Keynesian economists.
 Even Paul Krugman came out against it in 2011, admitting he wished he could agree with the theory but that “it’s just not right” and demonstrated how it can lead to hyperinflation.
 However, for politicians who wish to avoid taking unpopular austerity measures, the idea that governments should not worry about deficits because they can always print more money is just too seductive to pass up.

 The place where MMT is most heatedly debated right now is Japan, where, as noted above, the central bank’s balance sheet is already worth more than 100% on the country’s whole GDP due to QE.
 A strange mix of politicians, starting from the conservative side and stretching all the way to the Japanese Communist Party, are using the theory to justify their opposition to a sales tax hike needed to prevent a government deficit.
 The Japanese Finance Minister called this “extremely dangerous” and warned against Japan turning into a test site for MMT.